 The candidate should be able to give a precise answer like this:

-“Robot.txt tag is a text file that webmasters use to instruct search engine bots also known as crawlers, spiders, or robots how to crawl and index web pages.
-A robot txt file is placed in the top-level directory so that robots can assess instructions right away.
+“Robot.txt tag is a text file that webmasters use to instruct search engine bots also known as crawlers, spiders, or robots on how to crawl and index web pages.
+A robot.txt file is placed in the top-level directory so that robots can assess instructions right away.

 To communicate commands to different types of search crawlers, a robot.txt file has to follow specific standards featured in the Robots exclusion protocol.”

-This question will help you know the candidate’s level of understanding of how google web crawler works.
-It will also help you know if the candidate understand basic web concepts like Robot.txt tag etc.
+This question will help you gauge the candidate’s understanding of how Google’s web crawler works, as well as their grasp of basic web concepts like the robots.txt file.

-“When a page is disallowed using the Robot.txt tag, google will likely remove that page from its index.
-However, Robot.txt ‘disallow’ does not guarantee that a page will not appear in search results.
-Google may still to crawl the site based on external information like incoming links that are relevant.
+“When a page is disallowed using the robots.txt file, Google will likely remove that page from its index.
+However, using the robots.txt ‘disallow’ directive does not guarantee that a page will not appear in search results.
+Google may still crawl the page if it has external information, like incoming links that are relevant.

 This question will help you discover a candidate’s ability to use key digital marketing tools.
-This question will also help you access a candidate’s technical abilities.
+This question will also help you assess a candidate’s technical abilities.

 a.
 Helps view search traffic data of your site